Memorable Manitobans: Daniel Hunter McMillan (1846-1933)

 Click to enlarge

-Born at Whitby, Ontario on 14 January 1846, son of James and Eleanor McMillan, brother of William Wallace McMillan, he was educated at Whitby and Collingwood, Ontario.
+Born at Whitby, Ontario on 14 January 1846, son of James and Eleanor McMillan, brother of William Wallace McMillan, brother-in-law of Ebenezer Thomson, he was educated at Whitby and Collingwood, Ontario.
 He came west with the Wolseley Expedition in 1870 as Captain of a Company.
 He remained active in military affairs, served as a Major in the 1885 North West Rebellion and he was commanding officer of the 95th Manitoba Grenadiers (1887-1892).

 In 1879, he ran unsuccessfully for a seat in the Manitoba Legislature but was elected in a 1880 by-election to replace Thomas Scott, and in the 1888 general election, representing Winnipeg Centre.
 He was re-elected or acclaimed in 1889, 1892, 1896, and 1899.
 While a member of the Greenway government he served as Provincial Treasurer (1889-1900) then was Lieutenant Governor of Manitoba (1900-1911).